unifiedstreaming/fmp4-ingest/ingest_spec.md

 * EventID = "/Events(URI_SAFE_IDENTIFIER)”
 * StreamID = "/" Streams(URI_SAFE_IDENTIFIER)"

 In this PostURL the server address is typically the hostname or IP address of the media processing entity or publishing point and the presentation path is the path to the specific media function instance.
 The identifier, Event ID and stream ID can be used to signal the stream and can be generated by various means such as by the system administrator, by the live encoder or by the control plane of the cloud setting, or manually by assigning a number to a stream or service.
-The Events of Streams function could be used to generate such identifier if available in an API or other API functions could be used to generate based on the specific platform implementation.
+The Events or Streams function could be used to generate such identifier if available in an API or other API functions could be used to generate based on the specific platform implementation.
 The actual generation of the identifier is out of scope of this specification and any implementer is free to add its own identifier to the stream as long as it is known/understood by both the publishing point and live encoder.

 The payload and content of the media ingest stream in the long running post operation is a fragmentedMP4stream defined using the IETF RFC 5234 ANB [14] as follows.